-Govindjee1 · Helen Bassham2 · Susan Bassham3
+Govindjee · Helen Bassham · Susan Bassham

-5 © Springer Science+Business Media Dordrecht 2015
+Published online: 19 November 2015 © Springer Science+Business Media Dordrecht 2015

-6 Abstract James Alan Bassham, known to many as Al, 7 was born on November 26, 1922, in Sacramento, California

-8 (CA), USA.
-He died on November 19, 2012, in El Cerrito,

-9 CA. To celebrate his life at his 3rd death anniversary, we

-10 present here a brief biography, comments on his discov-

-11 eries, but most importantly, remembrances from family and

-12 friends; we remember this wonderful and modest person

-13 who had played a major pivotal role in the discoveries that 14 led to what he would like to call the P(hotosynthetic)
+Abstract James Alan Bassham, known to many as Al, was born on November 26, 1922, in Sacramento, California (CA), USA.
+He died on November 19, 2012, in El Cerrito, CA. To celebrate his life at his 3rd death anniversary, we present here a brief biography, comments on his discoveries, but most importantly, remembrances from family and friends; we remember this wonderful and modest person who had played a major pivotal role in the discoveries that led to what he would like to call the P(hotosynthetic)

-C(arbon) R(eduction) cycle, known to many as the Calvin Cycle, the Calvin-Benson Cycle, or the Calvin-Benson-Bassham Cycle.
-Based on a personal request by Bassham himself to one of us (Govindjee), we refrain from including his name in the cycle-in recognition of his many students and associates he would have liked to honor.

-Keywords Andrew Benson · Melvin Calvin · Carbon fixation in plants and algae · Martin Kamen · Lawrence Radiation Laboratory · Samuel Ruben

-This manuscript was read and edited by Bob B. Buchanan, who made A1 A2 the following comments: "The article is a tribute to a scientist who, starting as a graduate student, made lasting contributions to research A3 A4 leading to the elucidation of the Calvin-Benson cycle.
-One gains insight into the special role James Alan (Al) Bassham played in the A5 work as well as into the admiration he received from his friends and A6 A7 colleagues.
+This manuscript was read and edited by Bob B. Buchanan, who made the following comments: "The article is a tribute to a scientist who, starting as a graduate student, made lasting contributions to research leading to the elucidation of the Calvin-Benson cycle.
+One gains insight into the special role James Alan (Al) Bassham played in the work as well as into the admiration he received from his friends and colleagues.
 The article deserves a place in the history of photosynthesis".

-gov@illinois.edu
+Govindjee gov@illinois.edu